35+ Authentic and Popular Indian Curries

 What to serve with curries?

-Soft and fluffy rotis, pooris, plain or jeera rice, naan, tandoori roti – all pair really well with curries.
-Typically, curries with a lot of sauce are consumed with rice and for rotis, most people prefer dry curries.
+Soft and fluffy rotis, pooris, plain or jeera rice, naan, tandoori roti, etc. – all pair really well with curries.
+Typically, curries with a lot of sauce are consumed with rice; for rotis, most people prefer dry curries.
 There is no hard and fast rule – you be you!
-Enjoy your curries with any kind of bread or rice dish you like 🙂
+Enjoy your curries with any bread or rice dish you like 🙂

 Hope you enjoyed this list of authentic and easy Indian curries.
 Please feel free to share it with your friends who share our love for Indian food.